Arunachalesvara Temple

-The Arunachalesvara Temple or Annamalaiyar Temple (Tamil: அண்ணாமலையார் திருக்கோவில்), is a historic Hindu temple dedicated to Shiva and Parvati, located at the foothills of the Annamalai hill in Tiruvannamalai, Tamil Nadu, India.
-It is regarded as one of the most significant temples in the Tamil Shaivite tradition and is associated with the element of fire (Agni) among the five classical elements (Pancha Bhoota Sthalams).

-The presiding deity of the temple is Annamalaiyar (Tamil: அண்ணாமலையார்), a manifestation of Shiva, who is worshipped as the embodiment of the Arunachala (Annamalai) hill itself.
-His consort is known as Unnamulai Ammai (Tamil: உண்ணாமுலை அம்மை), a form of Parvati.
+The Arunachalesvara Temple or Annamalaiyar Temple, is a Hindu temple dedicated to Shiva and Parvati, located at the foothills of the Arunachala hill in Tiruvannamalai, Tamil Nadu, India.
+It is regarded as one of the significant temples in the Tamil Shaivite tradition.
+It is one of the Pancha Bhuta Sthalams and is associated with the element of fire (Agni) among the five natural elements.
+The presiding deity of the temple is Annamalaiyar (meaning "the mountain that cannot be reached"), who is worshipped as the embodiment of the hill itself, and is represented by a lingam known as the Agni Lingam, symbolizing the element of fire.
+Parvathi, revered as Unnamulai ammai, is represented by the yoni, with her idol referred to as the Agni Yoni.